lammas321/lammOS-LethalCompany/README.md

 - @lammas123 on Discord - [Lethal Company Modding Discord](https://discord.com/invite/lcmod) - [lammOS Thread](https://discord.com/channels/1168655651455639582/1196941743673847938)

 # Changelog
+## 1.2.0
+- Added a command category feature, which sorts terminal commands into categories (based on what it does or what mod added it) in the `>HELP` command's response.
+- Slightly modified how commands are added/registered with the mod, as well as how commands are handled.
+- Added some command compatibility with the [Lategame Upgrades mod by malco](https://thunderstore.io/c/lethal-company/p/malco/Lategame_Upgrades/), by giving it it's own help page category if you have the mod enabled.
+These are purely visual, the commands are still parsed by Lategame Upgrades.
+- Added functionality for confirmation screens after entering commands like `>BUY` and `>ROUTE`, as well as a config option to make them optional.
+  - The confirmation screens will be enabled by default, you'll have to disable them through the config once you run the mod if you liked how commands didn't ask for confirmation before.
+- Added the ability to create saveable macros and run them with several macro based commands, which when ran execute a series of instructions you tell it to.
+  - These are saved in the file "lammas123.lammOS.Macros.es3" in BepInEx's config folder, making them shareable but sending this file to others.
+Alternatively you could share the command you used to create the macro and have them copy and paste it.
+- Implemented between radar targets using the left and right arrow keys while on the terminal, like the [FastSwitchPlayerViewInRadar mod by kRYstall9](https://thunderstore.io/c/lethal-company/p/kRYstall9/FastSwitchPlayerViewInRadar/).
+- Implemented a command history using the up and down arrow keys, like the [Terminal_History mod by NotAtomicBomb](https://thunderstore.io/c/lethal-company/p/NotAtomicBomb/Terminal_History/).
+The maximum amount of commands to save to the history configurable with the MaxCommandHistory config option.
+  - The keybinds for switching between radar targets and shifting through command history are configurable within the game's keybind settings menu with the use of the [LethalCompany_InputUtils mod by Rune5680](https://thunderstore.io/c/lethal-company/p/Rune580/LethalCompany_InputUtils/).

 ## 1.1.2
 - Fixed an incompatibility with [Lategame Upgrades by malco](https://thunderstore.io/c/lethal-company/p/malco/Lategame_Upgrades/) and other mods that modified the help node's results, making lammOS' replacement of it more mod friendly, as it was causing Lategame Upgrades to throw errors.
   - This incompatibility in particular caused quite a few problems for lammOS, as Lategame Upgrades throwing this error would cause a slight desync from the Terminal for lammOS.
 This lead to the case where routing to a paid moon would attempt to use the Terminal from the first lobby the host created, but never any lobby after that until they restarted their game.
-- Made adding entities to the list of entities viewable with the `>BESTIARY` command more broad, as it would add the Rolling Giant from the [RollingGiant mod by NomnomAB](https://thunderstore.io/c/lethal-company/p/NomnomAB/RollingGiant/).
+- Made adding entities to the list of entities viewable with the `>BESTIARY` command more broad, as it wouldn't add the Rolling Giant from the [RollingGiant mod by NomnomAB](https://thunderstore.io/c/lethal-company/p/NomnomAB/RollingGiant/).

 ## 1.1.1
 - Fixed a bug that would occur when buying more than 12 items at a time as a client where your purchase wouldn't register but the group credits would be deducted only for you.
 You would then no longer be able to purchase anything for being on a permanent group credit usage cooldown until someone else did, which would then also fix your desynced group credits.